cagov/engaged.ca.gov/scripts/scatterplots/README.md

 ### make_scatterplot_legend_json.py
 Constructs scatterplot legend json file, used to create interactive legends.
 Data stored for each legend includes it's translation key, color, and list of associated comment-ids.

-### extract_chart_text.py
-One-time script used to produce the chart_translations.json, which then had translations added.
-This file is used to provide legend translations.
-Should no longer be run.

 ### scatterplot_config.py
 Stores common settings for import.